enjoy-digital/litex/doc/fhdl.rst

 The ``Array`` object represents lists of other objects that can be indexed by FHDL expressions.
 It is explicitly possible to:

 * nest ``Array`` objects to create multidimensional tables.
-* list any Python object in a ``Array`` as long as every expression appearing in a fragment ultimately evaluates to a ``Signal`` for all possible values of the indices.
+* list any Python object in a ``Array`` as long as every expression appearing in a module ultimately evaluates to a ``Signal`` for all possible values of the indices.
 This allows the creation of lists of structured data.
 * use expressions involving ``Array`` objects in both directions (assignment and reading).

 For example, this creates a 4x4 matrix of 1-bit signals: ::